GSathish/eece211/6-ADTs.md

 ## Invariants

 Resuming our discussion of what makes a good abstract data type, the final, and perhaps most important, property of a good abstract data type is that it **preserves its own invariants**.

 An *invariant* is a property of a program that is always true, for every possible runtime state of the program.

 Immutability is one crucial invariant that we've already encountered: once created, an immutable object should always represent the same value, for its entire lifetime.
 Saying that the ADT *preserves its own invariants* means that the ADT is responsible for ensuring that its own invariants hold.
-It doesn't depend on good behavior from its clients.
+It doesn't depend on good behaviour from its clients.

 When an ADT preserves its own invariants, reasoning about the code becomes much easier.
 If you can count on the fact that Strings never change, you can rule out that possibility when you're debugging code that uses Strings -- or when you're trying to establish an invariant for another ADT that uses Strings.
 Contrast that with a string type that guarantees that it will be immutable only if its clients promise not to change it.
 Then you'd have to check all the places in the code where the string might be used.